ThatSINEWAVE/Discord-Identity/README.md

 - Randomly generates Discord profiles using predefined data sets.
 - Provides a visually appealing interface for displaying generated profiles.
 - Up to 100 quadrillion unique profiles.
+- Tracks the number of profiles generated and downloaded during the current session.
 - Otter.

 ## Data